wish44165/Optimizing-Facial-Landmark-Estimation-for-Embedded-Systems/README.md

-## Optimizing Facial-Landmark Estimation in Embedded Systems through Iterative Autolabeling and Model Pruning
+## Optimizing Facial-Landmark Estimation for Embedded Systems through Iterative Autolabeling and Model Pruning

 2024 IEEE International Conference on Multimedia and Expo